Susan G. Shows

 Susan joined GRA in 2001 to start the Alliance’s venture development program, one of the first of its kind in the U.S. Over the years, the nationally recognized program has helped fuel the launch of nearly 200 companies out of Georgia’s university labs, attracting outside investment of more than $1.2 billion.

-In 2008, GRA named Susan senior vice president, and since then she has managed a $649 million portfolio of investment in talent and technology at Georgia’s leading research universities.
-In the senior VP role, she has been instrumental in helping the universities recruit world-class scientists to Georgia as GRA Eminent Scholars and making strategic investments in lab infrastructure to help the Scholars expand their work.
+In 2008, GRA named Susan senior vice president, and she began managing GRA’s investment portfolio of talent and technology at Georgia’s leading research universities.
+Today, that portfolio totals more than $650 million.
+She has been instrumental in helping the universities recruit world-class scientists to Georgia as GRA Eminent Scholars and making strategic investments in lab infrastructure to help the Scholars expand their work.

 Susan has also overseen much of GRA’s financial analytics, which have guided the organization’s long-term strategic planning and provides transparency to GRA partners in state government.